Vice President for Academic Affairs and Dean of the Faculty

 Joined the Huntington University faculty in 1997.

-Holding a dual role at Huntington University, Dr. Luke Fetters teaches classes and is involved in administrative operations.
-He specializes in intercultural studies and intercultural missions and Teaching English to Speakers of Other Languages (TESOL).
-In addition to teaching courses in these subjects at his alma mater, Luke oversees the growth and development of the university’s graduate and professional programs.
+Dr. Fetters has specialized in intercultural studies/missions and Teaching English to Speakers of Other Languages (TESOL).
+In addition to teaching courses in these subjects at his alma mater, Luke has helped lead the Institute for TESOL Studies, Office of Global Studies, and graduate programs.
+He currently offers direction to all of the University’s undergraduate and graduate programs.

 Luke lives in Huntington, his hometown, with his wife.
 Together they have three grown children and are grandparents.
 Spending part of his life in China, Luke speaks Cantonese and has taken Huntington University students on trips to teach English in China.
 He is also interested in Chinese mission history.